jackhebda/jackhebda/README.md

 - 👋 Hi, I’m @jackhebda
-- 👀 I’m interested in Cloud solutions
+- 👀 I’m interested in Data/ML solutions
-- 🌱 I’m currently working on ETL using the Azure/Databricks stack
+- 🌱 I’m currently working on Google Cloud related projects
-- 📫 How to reach me: jack@agilytic.be
+- 📫 How to reach me: jackhebda@gmail.com

 <!---
 jackhebda/jackhebda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.